Product Manager at Relevant Software

 BERT and Natural Language Processing

-Take BERT, for instance, which stands for Bidirectional Encoder Representations from Transformers.
-It’s a mouthful, but it’s revolutionizing how machines understand human language.
-BERT helps computers get the gist of what we’re saying, making things like search engines way smarter.
+Take BERT, for instance, which is short for Bidirectional Encoder Representations from Transformers.
+It’s a complex term, but it transforms how machines interpret human language.
+BERT enables computers to grasp the context of our words, improving tools like search engines significantly.

 YouTube player